alussana/covidbot/README.md

 ## How To Use CovidBot

 CovidBot can be run every day to automatically collect data over time, store them locally, and generate plots.
-To do so the easiest and fully-automatic way is to put `covidbot.py`in your PATH variable, and to use `crontab` to run it daily at e.g. 23:55.
+To do so the easiest and fully-automatic way is to use `crontab` to run it daily at a specified time, e.g. 23:55.
 Here is how to do it:

 Clone this repository in a `/path/of/your/choice`: